Josh Wilson, since 2016.

 The 1994 Fremantle by-election was won by Carmen Lawrence.
 Lawrence had been a state MP in Western Australia since 1986, and had served as Australia’s first female Premier from 1990 until the ALP lost power in 1993.

 Lawrence served as Minister for Health for the last two years of the Keating government.
 She served as a shadow minister in the Labor opposition from 1996 to 1997 and again from 2000 to 2002, having been forced to step down in 1997 due to allegations of perjury, for which she was later acquitted.
 She resigned from the frontbench in 2002 in protest at the party’s asylum seeker policy.

 Lawrence was elected as the ALP’s first directly-elected National President in 2003, and served in the role in 2004.
 She retired from Parliament in 2007.

 At the 2007 election, Fremantle was won by Labor’s Melissa Parke, a lawyer who worked for the United Nations from 1999 to 2007.
 Parke was re-elected in 2010 and 2013, and retired in 2016.

 Labor’s Josh Wilson won Fremantle in 2016.

-Wilson was forced to resign from parliament in early 2018 due to his late citizenship renunciation in 2016, but he was re-elected at the resulting by-election.
+Wilson was forced to resign from parliament in early 2018 due to his late citizenship renunciation in 2016, but he was re-elected at the resulting by-election, and again in 2019.

 Booths have been divided into four areas: central, north, south-east and south-west.

-Labor won a majority of the two-candidate-preferred vote (against the Greens) in all four areas at the 2018 by-election, ranging from 58.6% in the north to 70.3% in the south-west.
+Labor won a majority of the two-party-preferred vote in all four areas, ranging from 53% in the north to 67.7% in the centre.

-The LDP came third, with a primary vote ranging from 10.1% in the centre to 16.7% in the north.
+The Greens primary vote ranged from 12% in the south-west to 23.4% in the centre.